Frequently Asked Questions

 What is a meltdown?

-I am defining meltdown as any behaviour that happens when the individual is not coping.
+I am defining meltdown as dysregulation that happens when the individual is not coping.
 These behaviours could be anything from completely shutting down for a time, shouting or screaming, running away, to becoming physical towards themselves or others.

 What is Sensory Accessibility?

-Some people have their senses 'turned up' and this can lead to meltdown, sensory overload, pain, anxiety, which can then lead to isolation and exclusion from cultural spaces.
+Some people have their senses 'turned up' and this can lead to meltdown, sensory overload, pain, anxiety, which can then lead to isolation and exclusion from cultural spaces like museums and cinemas.
 This could be described as having 'Sensory Processing Challenges'.

 IMPORTANT: I am a qualified teacher with an Autism Spectrum Condition, I am not a trained medical professional, and the information here is not designed to replace medical advice.

 I will never share your contact details with anyone and if you sign up to the mailing list you can unsubscribe at any time.
 If you have any questions regarding GDPR and privacy, please get in touch.